2013 British & Irish Lions tour to Australia: Lions

 Tour manager Andy Irvine announced an initial squad of 37 on 30 April 2013, made up of 15 players from Wales, 10 from England, nine from Ireland and three from Scotland.

 Wales' Sam Warburton was named captain; at the age of 24, he was the youngest man to lead the Lions.
 Warburton was captain of Wales during their Six Nations Grand Slam in 2012, and during the 2011 World Cup, where they finished fourth.
 Previous Lions captains Paul O'Connell (from 2009) and Brian O'Driscoll (2005) were also chosen.

 Dylan Hartley was initially selected but was removed from the squad before the squad departed, after being suspended for 11 weeks for abusing a referee.
 Rory Best replaced Hartley later that day, meaning that the squad that set off to Hong Kong on 27 May consisted of 15 Welsh, 10 Irish, nine English and three Scottish players.

 Alex Corbisiero was called up to the squad to replace Cian Healy, who suffered ankle ligament damage in the match against the Western Force, while Ryan Grant was called up to replace the injured Gethin Jenkins.
 Tommy Bowe broke his hand against the Queensland Reds, and Simon Zebo was brought into the squad.
 England's Brad Barritt, Christian Wade and Billy Twelvetrees were called in to provide further cover for the backs.

 Gatland made a surprise selection on 16 June, calling up former Wales wing Shane Williams for the game against the Brumbies.
 Williams, playing club rugby in Japan, was already due to travel to Australia as a radio commentator, and was brought into the squad for only three days.

 Ireland prop Tom Court was called up on 23 June before the final mid-week fixture against Melbourne Rebels, allowing Mako Vunipola to miss that match.
 Alex Corbisiero had injured his calf in the first test, so the Lions faced a shortage of props.
 Court was already in Australia visiting his home town of Brisbane.

 O'Connell and Warburton were injured in the first and second tests respectively, ruling them out of playing in any more games in the tour.

 Notes: Ages listed are as of the first tour match on 1 June.
 Bold denotes that the player was selected for a previous Lions squad.

 Management and staff

 Andy Irvine was the Lions' tour manager, having succeeded Gerald Davies, who became Lions chairman.

 Although Irvine originally stated that it was unlikely that a current coach of one of the Home unions would be appointed to coach the Lions, New Zealander Warren Gatland was offered the role in March 2012 with the Welsh Rugby Union's support, before being confirmed in September 2012.
 Gatland promised impartial selection and said he believed that Graham Henry in 2001 picked too many Welsh players who were not good enough to go on the tour.
-Gatland signed a 10-month contract with the Lions, taking a sabbatical from coaching Wales, although he would coach his Welsh team against Australia and New Zealand in autumn 2012.
+Gatland signed a 10-month contract with the Lions, taking a sabbatical from coaching Wales.